Kostas (film): Production

 The film was shot over four weeks in March 1979. $100,000 of the budget came from the Victorian Film Corporation.

+Release

-Post production on the film was rushed so Cox could ready it in time for the Melbourne Film Festival which he now says was a mistake.
-However it was the best received of all Cox's features to date.
+Post-production on the film was rushed so Cox could ready it in time for the Melbourne Film Festival, which he later said was a mistake.
+However, it was the best-received of all Cox's features to that point.